Trevor Hoffman: 2003–2006

 In 2006, Hoffman was named to his fifth All-Star game, but was the losing pitcher in the game after having two strikes with two outs to Michael Young, who was later named the All-Star Game Most Valuable Player.
 His All-Star performance bothered him, and he suffered two of his five blown saves that year in the week that followed.
-August 20 marked Hoffman's 776th outing for the Padres, breaking the Pirates Elroy Face's major league record for most relief appearances with one club.
-On September 24 in the Padres' last home game of the year, Hoffman retired eventual 2006 NL batting champion Freddy Sanchez for the final out of a 2–1 win over the Pittsburgh Pirates, keeping the Padres 1 1/2-game lead atop the NL West with seven games left to play.
+August 20 marked Hoffman's 776th outing for the Padres, breaking the major league record set by Elroy Face of the Pittsburgh Pirates for most relief appearances with one club.
+On September 24 in the Padres' last home game of the year, Hoffman retired eventual 2006 NL batting champion Freddy Sanchez for the final out of a 2–1 win over the Pirates, keeping the Padres 1 1/2-game lead atop the NL West with seven games left to play.
 With the save, Hoffman became the all-time Major League saves leader, surpassing Lee Smith's record of 478.
 As the Padres celebrated on the mound with Hoffman, the Pirates remained in the dugout watching in respectful salute.
 "I've never seen a crowd get into one inning for one guy like that before", said Pirates reliever John Grabow.
 "You get goose bumps even if you are on the other team."
 The Padres presented Hoffman with a golden bell trophy, a reference to "Hells Bells".

 Hoffman saved a 3–1 win over the Diamondbacks on September 30 as the Padres to clinched a playoff berth.
 The next day in the last regular season game, two home runs were hit off Hoffman before he saved a 7–6 win over the Diamondbacks, earning the Padres their second consecutive NL West title.
 He was named Delivery Man of the Month for September after being 10 for 11 in save opportunities and striking out 13 batters over 12.0 innings and allowing only seven hits.
 Hoffman saved 46 of 51 save chances on the year, and led the NL in saves for the second time.
 His 11th 30-save season set an MLB record, while his eighth 40-save season extended his record.
 His season save total was the second highest in his career.
 Hoffman won the Rolaids Relief Award for the second time in his career, was awarded The Sporting News NL Reliever of the Year for the third time, and finished as the runner-up for the Cy Young Award for the second time.
 In the playoffs, the Padres faced the Cardinals in the NLDS again.
 Down 2–0 in the series, Hoffman saved Game 3 in a 3–1 win to avoid elimination.
 However, the Padres lost the series 3–1 as their offense managed only six runs in the four games against the eventual 2006 World Series champions.